 Astra's mind spun, his breath catching in his throat.
 "House Dusk," he murmured, the name slipping from his lips like a curse.
 "House Hunt.
 House Dawn."

 "Yes," Odin said, his eyes flashing with an ancient fury.
 "Three houses, three powers, each vying for control of the balance.
-House Dusk, the quiet schemers who understood the strength of shadows and the power of subtlety.
-House Hunt, the hunters, masters of pursuit and silent destruction.
-And House Dawn, the diplomats, the ones who played the long game.
+House Dusk, the quiet schemers who understood the strength of shadows, darkness and the power of subtlety.
+House Hunt, the hunters, royal masters of pursuit and silent destruction from the realm of Alfheim.
+And House Dawn, the royal rivals, the ones who played the long game.
 Together, they orchestrated the fall of your ancestors, Astra.
 They tore down Duskfall not with armies, but with whispers.
 Their ambition knew no bounds.
 They craved what the House of Night held.
 The control of the stars.
 The mastery over gravity itself."

 Odin paused, the air heavy with the weight of what he was about to reveal.
 "House Dusk's envy was insatiable.
-They watched as the House of Night bathed in the light of a thousand stars, wielding gravity as though it were nothing more than a toy.
-And House Hunt—well, they saw the weakness in that power.
+They watched as the House of Night bathed in the light of a thousand stars, wielding gravity and authorities of Night as though it were nothing more than a toy.
+And House Hunt—well, they saw the weakness in that power and loved to sow discord in other realms.
 The House of Night was alone, isolated, powerful, but isolated.
 And isolation is the true enemy of even the mightiest beast."

 Odin's lips curled into something between a smirk and a grimace.
 "Yes.
 The last of the House of Night.
 The last of the stars."
 His voice lowered even further, becoming a whisper lost in the crackling of the fire.
 "And you, Astra, are the key to the night's rebirth—or its final destruction."